telerik/blazor-docs/components/tooltip/overview.md

 * `Position` - where the tooltip shows up in comparison to its target element.
 See more at the [Position]({%slug tooltip-position%}) article.
 * `ShowOn` - what triggers the tooltip to show up.
 See more at the [Show Event]({%slug tooltip-show-event%}) article.
 * `TargetSelector` - the CSS selector that controls which elements the Tooltip component will associate itself with.
 It can be a single element (e.g., an ID selector such as `#myTarget`), or a broader selector that targets a number of elements at the same time (such as `p.specialParagraph a` to target all anchors in a special paragraph).
+* `Template` - a `RenderFragment` that lets you generate content for the tooltip based on metadata for the target.
+You can also fetch data on demant for the tooltip content through that.
+You can see examples in the [Tooltip Template]({%slug tooltip-template%}) article.
 * `Width` - he width of the tooltip. @[template](/_contentTemplates/tooltip/notes.md#dimensions-behavior)